impromptuRong/hd_wsi/README.md

 ### b) Whole slide nuclei detection and segmentation
 The script `run_wsi_inference.py` accepts a single slide or a folder of slides as inputs and outputs nuclei detection and segmentation results from given model.
-By default, model uses breast cancer `Yolo_mask` model for the following nuclei: tumor, stromal, immune, blood, and others.
+By default, model uses breast cancer `Yolo_mask` model to detect the following nuclei: tumor, stromal, immune, blood, macrophage, necrosis and others.
 Slides with different magnification and mpp will be aligned to mpp=0.25 (40x) during inference but convert back to the original mpp and scale in results.
 Run `python run_wsi_inference.py -h` for all options.

 Example 1.
-Quick start with predefined model on the sample slide with default options:
+Quick start with pretrained breast cancer model on the sample BRCA slide with default options:
 ```
 CUDA_VISIBLE_DEVICES=0 python -u run_wsi_inference.py --data_path sample.svs --output_dir test_wsi
 ```

 Example 2.
-Detect only box on cpu with the breast cancer model and export result to csv
+Detect only box on cpu with the default lung cancer model and export result to csv
 ```
-python -u run_wsi_inference.py --data_path sample.svs --output_dir test_wsi_box_only --meta_info meta_info_brca.yaml --device cpu --box_only --save_csv
+python -u run_wsi_inference.py --data_path sample.svs --model_path lung --output_dir test_wsi_box_only --device cpu --box_only --save_csv
 ```

 Example 3.
 Run a large customized RCNN model on a folder of slides with annotations.
 Export results to image, and save mask and text information into csv file.